GPU Support#

 The CuPy and NCCL backend is in active development, with many examples not yet in the docs.
 You can find many other examples from the PyLops Notebooks repository.

-In the following, we provide a list of modules (i.e., operators and solvers) where we plan to support NCCL and the current status:
+In the following, we provide a list of modules (i.e., operators and solvers) with their current status (available on CPU+MPI, GPU+MPI, and GPU+NCCL):